ccbrown/wasm-go-playground/README.md

 #### ⚠️ Important ⚠️

 * Safari works, but is unbearably slow. **Chrome or Firefox for desktop is highly recommended.**
-* Packages are not supported.
-Making them work would be straightforward, but I'm not compelled to spend time on it right now since this probably has no practical uses.
+* Importing packages is not supported.
+Making it work would be straightforward, but I'm not compelled to spend time on it right now since this probably has no practical uses.

 ## Code